ajaiswal96/15418-Final-Project/index.md

 ### Background

 We are implementing a parallel computational fluid dynamics simulator to run on GPU's.
 For the sake of simplicity, we are assuming the fluids to be homogeneous and incompressible.
 We plan to take advantage of the fact that GPU's are optimized to render textures, and a texture is just a 2D vector storing multiple values.
 We can thus store our simulation grids as these textures.
 Instead of having each pixel in the texture map correspond to a particle, we are going to have a grid of particles and store each grid componenet as a pixel texture.
+The inherent structure of CFD simulations thus makes it best suited to be run through CUDA kernels on the GPU.

+We will be representing the fluid as a simulation grid, which is indexed in by their position, and stores a time and velocity (since velocity and location change based on time).

 We plan to use the GPU by representing the
 We will be using the Navier-Stokes equation to